 ***If you need to change / update your child's birthday, you can find instructions on that here: https://support.apple.com/en-us/HT204164***

 Start by accessing Settings on the primary parent device (iPhone or iPad).
 From here, you'll want to tap 'Set up Family Sharing'.

 You're able to add up to 6 children with Family Sharing.

 There will be two options that appear: Add Child and Create a Child Account:

-Important to note: Parents won't be able to add a child that is 18 years or older.
+NOTE: Parents won't be able to add a child that is 18 years or older.

-When you progress to 'Screen Time' you'll be able to see the suite that the new iOS upgrade offers.
+When you progress to 'Screen Time' you'll be able to see the control suite that the new iOS upgrade offers.

-You'll want to focus the two middle items here: Downtime & App Limits and Content & Privacy Restrictions.
+You'll want to focus on the two middle items here: Downtime & App Limits and Content & Privacy Restrictions.

 Start by selecting Downtime & App Limits.